Renesas Designs and Implements Image Processing IP Core for ASICs with Model-Based Design

 They optimized the design for speed and area to meet the specification using a MATLAB script.
 This script generates multiple versions of the code using a range of HDL Coder resource sharing factors and pipelining options and synthesizes each version of the code with Synopsys® Design Compiler.
 The team then compared the synthesis results to identify the optimal design.

-After deploying the synthesized code to an Altera® Stratix II FPGA for prototype testing, they synthesized the IP core for ASICs with HDL code that was generated from the same Simulink model.
+They deployed the synthesized code to a Stratix® FPGA from Altera (now part of Intel) for prototype testing, and then synthesized the IP core for ASICs with HDL code that was generated from the same Simulink model.

 Renesas engineers have completed development of the image processing system using Simulink and HDL Coder, and plan to use Model-Based Design on future image processing technology projects.